-The Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. protects employees from any discriminatory action by an employer as a result of an employee making a report about breaches of employment conditions.
+The legislation protects employees from any discriminatory action by an employer as a result of an employee making a report about breaches of employment conditions.
 Underpayment of wages, or non-payment, are considered to be breaches.

 Breach of an award or an enterprise agreement